jkingportfolio/CI_PP3_Taco_Trailer/README.md

 <img src="docs/testing-user-stories/testing-user-stories-13.png">
 </details>

-14. As the site owner, I would want the user to <>.
+14. As the site owner, I would not want the user to have to restart the app due to bugs in the code.

 | Feature       | Action        | Expected Result  | Actual Result |
 | ------------- | ------------- | -------------    | ------------- |